Let us help you find a good night's sleep.

 The results help the assessment and treatment of your medical condition.

-SPIROMETRY
+SPIROMETRY TEST

-Spirometry is the lung function test of choice for both diagnosis and assessment of asthma and other lung diseases; the measurement of peak expiratory flow with conventional peak flow meters has significant limitations.
+A Spirometry Test is the lung function test of choice for both diagnosis and assessment of asthma and other lung diseases; the measurement of peak expiratory flow with conventional peak flow meters has significant limitations.

 Most adults and children over 7 years of age can perform a spirometry.